JMOriggi/Fine-Grained-Image-Classification-CNN/README.md

 Original kaggle challenge: [Kaggle_link_1](https://www.kaggle.com/c/bu-cs542-fall2020).

 ## Semi-Supervised Image Classification Model
 Semi-Supervised/Few-Shot Learning.
 Only 1 version implementing from scratch self-training approach in keras, with a focus also on data exploration to understand the better model classifier to use.
 We do have some images we think contain the plant, but we have only have a few labels.
+Here I developed a data exploration tools that was essential to first understand which model could better produce a feature representation for the images for this task.
+In the image an example of the PCA of different pretrained models.

 ![alt](git-docs/PCA.JPG)